ellysh/l2bot/README.txt

 You can use the CoolPix.exe utility from 'tools' directory to get next interface inforamtion.

+NB: Changing interface parameters is needed only if you have change size and position of the client windows.
+Don't change interface parameters for default windows configuration.

+NB: Specify windows and bars coordinares in right-top point and left-bottom point order.

-Specify or leave unchanged this information in interface.au3 file: kTargetWindowPos[x1, y1, x2, y2] - this is coordinates left top point (x1 and y1) and right bottom point (x2, y2)
-area coordinates array of the target window kTargetWindowColorBrown - first color to detect target window existance kTargetWindowColorGray - second color to detect target window existance kTargetHealthPos - coordinates of the target's health bar
+Specify or leave unchanged this parameters in interface.au3 file: kTargetWindowPos - coordinates of the target state window kTargetWindowColorBrown - first color to detect target window existance kTargetWindowColorGray - second color to detect target window existance kTargetHealthPos - coordinates of the target's health bar